Unifi Network - Setup VLANs including IoT and access to Pi-hole

 Ports

-- Now you can select the ports of which you want to change the port profile:
+, if this is not already selected - Now you can select the port of which you want to change the port profile

 - Name: P1Reader